davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores hourly precipitation for a second city
 * OpenMeteoEDA_202306_v006 explores hourly precipitation for a third city
 * OpenMeteoEDA_202306_v006 plots hourly precipitation histogram for a single city
+* OpenMeteoEDA_202306_v006 plots hourly precipitation histogram for a second city